afzalimdad9/JS-Notes/OOPs in JS.md

 const ancientScroll = new EnchantedArtifact();

-// Attempting to change the inner treasure using the setter ancientScroll.treasure = 'Ancient Secrets';
+// Attempting to change the inner treasure using the setter ancientScroll.treasure = "Ancient Secrets";
 // Output: Invalid attempt to change the inner treasure! console.log(ancientScroll.treasure);
 // Output: Secret Knowledge

-ancientScroll.treasure = 'New Wisdom';
+ancientScroll.treasure = "New Wisdom";
 // Output: Changing the inner treasure! console.log(ancientScroll.treasure);
 // Output: New Wisdom